Next-Latent Prediction Transformers Learn Compact World Models: Discussions

 We next compare the compute costs of the multi-step prediction methods, i.e., MTP, JTP, and NextLat.
-The MTP implementation of \citet{gloeckle2024}, as well as other variants such as \citet{liu2024deepseek}, require additional transformer layers as the prediction horizon $d$ increases, whereas JTP and NextLat keep parameter counts fixed across horizons.
-All three methods exhibit similar training speeds for $d=1$.
-However, at $d=8$, JTP is faster than NextLat because NextLat sequentially unrolls its latent dynamics model $p_\psi$ to compute multi-step losses, while JTP computes them in parallel.
+The MTP implementation of \citet{gloeckle2024}, as well as other variants such as the one introduced in \citet{liu2024deepseek}, require additional transformer layers as the prediction horizon $d$ increases, whereas JTP and NextLat keep parameter counts fixed across horizons.
+JTP and NextLat exhibit similar training speeds for $d=1$\footnote{JTP exhibiting a slightly faster training speed than GPT at $d=1$ is likely an artifact of \texttt{torch.compile()} due to differences in the computation graph.}, while MTP lags behind.
+At $d=8$, JTP is substantially faster than NextLat because NextLat sequentially unrolls its latent dynamics model $p_\psi$ to compute multi-step losses, while JTP computes them in parallel.
 Nonetheless, this modest increase in computation for NextLat yields substantially better performance than JTP across all benchmarks.
-Importantly, NextLat’s sequential computation remains far more efficient than that of recurrent neural networks, which we discuss in \cref{section:nextlat_vs_rnn}.
+Importantly, NextLat’s sequential computation remains far more efficient than that of recurrent neural networks (RNN), which we discuss further in \cref{section:nextlat_vs_rnn}.

 \paragraph{Belief State Learning.} GPT and MTP lack any theoretical learning pressure to form belief-state representations, which means that they do not necessarily learn sufficient representations predictive of future observations.
-JTP, in contrast, can learn belief states but only under the restrictive condition that the prediction horizon satisfies $d \ge k$, where $k$ denotes the observability horizon of the underlying data-generating process (see \cref{def:k_observability} in appendix).
+JTP can learn belief states but only under the restrictive condition that the prediction horizon satisfies $d \ge k$, where $k$ denotes the observability horizon of the underlying data-generating process (see \cref{def:k_observability} in appendix).
 In long-context sequence modeling, however, the underlying process is often $k$-observable for a very large $k$, rendering this condition impractical.
-NextLat, on the other hand, learns belief-state representations independently of $d$ and larger prediction horizons are used only to provide richer gradient signals.
+NextLat, on the other hand, learns belief-state representations independently of $d$ and larger multi-step prediction horizons are used only to provide richer gradient signals.
 It also avoids the expensive $O(T^2)$ gradient computation required by BST to learn belief states.
-Taken together, these properties position NextLat as a simple, efficient, and theoretically grounded alternative to existing belief-state learning approaches (i.e., BST and JTP) in autoregressive sequence modeling.
+As such, NextLat stands as a simple, computationally efficient, and theoretically grounded alternative to existing belief-state learning approaches (i.e., BST and JTP) in autoregressive sequence modeling.